 Perioral dermatitis can appear as a bumpy rash around the mouth.
 Doctors may recommend topical and oral medications to treat your symptoms.

 Perioral dermatitis is an inflammatory rash involving the skin around your mouth.
-The rash may spread up to your nose or even your eyes.
-In that case, it’s referred to as periorificial dermatitis.
+The rash may spread up to your nose or even your eyes, in which case it’s referred to as “periorificial dermatitis.”

-Perioral dermatitis usually appears as a scaly or red bumpy rash.
-In darker skin, the lesions may be hyperpigmented or brown.
+Perioral dermatitis usually appears on light skin as a scaly or red bumpy rash.
+On skin of color, the lesions may be hyperpigmented or brown.

-The bumps may contain fluid, so there may be a clear fluid discharge from the bumps.
+The bumps may contain fluid (pustules), so there may be a clear fluid discharge from the bumps.
 Slight itching and burning can also occur.

-Episodes of perioral dermatitis can last weeks and even months.
-Perioral dermatitis is often chronic and relapsing, but it may resolve after the offending agents are removed.
+Episodes of perioral dermatitis can last weeks or even months.
+Perioral dermatitis is often chronic and relapsing, but it may resolve after the triggers are removed.

-Perioral dermatitis usually appears as a rash of red bumps around the mouth and in the folds around the nose.
+Perioral dermatitis usually appears as a rash of pus-filled bumps around the mouth and in the folds around the nose.

 The bumps may be scaly in appearance.
 They can also appear in the area under the eyes, on the forehead, or on the chin.

-These small bumps can contain pus, or fluid.
-They may resemble acne.
+These small bumps can contain pus or fluid, and they may resemble acne.

 You may also experience symptoms, such as burning or itching, especially as the rash worsens.